Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - their route

-- and the region they operate in
+- and the region in which they operate

 This means encounters are no longer unpredictable.